 What Is Adopted Child Syndrome?

-Adopted child syndrome usually used to describe a condition that is a result of various psychological and emotional hardships an adopted child undergoes.
-It is associated with characteristics such as attachment disorders, lying, stealing, inability to accept authority, and violent behavior.
+Adopted child syndrome is usually used to describe a condition that is a result of various psychological and emotional hardships an adopted child undergoes.
+It is associated with characteristics such as attachment disorders and deviant behavior to the likes of lying, stealing, inability to accept authority, and violence.

 Social worker Jean Paton, who was herself an adoptee, was the first to study ACS in 1953.